osoner/countly-documentation/faq/technical.md

 If your mobile application cannot send an event information (mainly due to the fact that device is not connected to internet, user is on a plane or underground), then this information is stored in memory.
 As soon as the connection is established, it's sent to the server.

 ##How many users can a Countly server handle?
-In our tests, a decent server can handle 700 events per second, which is roughly 20.000 concurrent mobile users.
+In our tests, a high configuration server can handle 700 events per second, which is roughly 20.000 concurrent mobile users.
 See [implementation and configuration scenarios](/resources/reference/implementation-scenarios) for potential installation alternatives.
-However, do not take this number as a reference as it depends on network load, configuration, disk speed, RAM size and many other criteria.
+However, do not take this number as a reference as it depends on network load, configuration, disk speed, RAM size andmany other criteria.

 ##Are there any video tutorials for installing and configuring Countly?
 Andrew Krowczyk of [Magrocket](http://magrocket.com) prepared wonderful videos for Countly: